Couples Counseling for Affair and Infidelity Recovery with Earl Ledford, LCSW in Melbourne, Florida

 Has your heart been shattered by a cheating spouse?
 Has the Ashley Madison hack taken away your life?
 Are you worried that you will be caught ?a edit text

 An experienced therapist is of the utmost importance when it comes to a couple working through the aftermath of an affair or other infidelity.
-When selecting a therapist to help you during the most difficult thing that can happen in a marriage ask the prospective therapist how much experience they have and how many sessions do they conduct each week for affair recovery.
-You want to set an appointment with one that conducts a minimum of five to seven therapy sessions per week.
+When selecting a therapist to help you during the most difficult thing that can happen in a marriage ask the prospective therapist how much experience they have.

 When you have selected a therapist or counselor you want to make sure that on your first session he or she does not focus on normal marriage or couples counseling.
+Affair recovery is not psychotherapy, it is an intervention directed at the trauma of discovery and helping the betrayer become a healer for the betrayed.
 If he or she minimizes the position of the one that was not involved in the affair during the first session find another therapist!